-Apple design chief Ive spearheaded the changes.
+Apple design chief Ive spearheaded the radical redesign of iOS 7.
 He reportedly never liked skeuomorphism, and thought it looked dated.
-The major proponent of skeuomorphism was Scott Forstall, who by 2013 had left Apple following the Apple Maps debacle.
+The major proponent of skeuomorphism at Apple was Scott Forstall, who by 2013 had left the company following the Apple Maps debacle.
 A management rethink put Ive in charge of the look and feel of software design. iOS 7 was the controversial result.

 iOS 7 design: Not just about aesthetics

-It wasn’t just about aesthetics, though. iOS 7 introduced an updated Notification Center, redesigned Siri, automatic app updates and wireless file-sharing system, AirDrop.
+It wasn’t just about aesthetics, though. iOS 7 introduced an updated Notification Center, a redesigned Siri, automatic app updates and wireless file-sharing system, AirDrop.

 According to Apple, iOS 7 became the “fastest software upgrade in history.”
-Around 35% of devices upgraded after one day.
+Around 35% of devices upgraded after just one day.
 And users went on to install iOS 7 on 200 million devices within the first five days of its release.
-The final iOS 7 update was version 7.1.2 on June 30, 2014. iOS 8 superseded it on September 17, 2014.
+The final iOS 7 update, version 7.1.2, arrived on June 30, 2014. iOS 8 superseded it on September 17, 2014.